WCPT/website/content/events/writing-exam-questions-session-2.md

 ---
-published: false
+published: true
 type: Virtual Workshop
 title: Writing Exam Questions - Session 2
 datetime: 2023-06-07T03:30:48.493Z
 duration: 2 Hours
 registrationUrl: https://fijinationaluniversity.zoom.us/webinar/register/WN_vOQtYCfpSFSXKInj2NZOJw
-registrationDeadline: 6 June 2023
+registrationDeadline: "Registration close: 6 June 2023"
 # A short extract of what the event is about in approximately 25 words
 excerpt: In this 90-minute workshop, master exam question design.
 Discover key principles, select suitable question types, and draft clear instructions and wording.
 ---
-##### Learn to design exam questions that accurately reflect your objectives and gauge student learning!
+**Learn to design exam questions that accurately reflect your objectives and gauge student learning!**

 This workshop aims to equip teachers with the essential skills of writing good exam questions.
 During this 90-minute workshop, participants will: